 This will also add an additional pressure to the lower paid.

 Contract vs alliance

-Heather E McGowan, future of work strategist, who I have referenced before, talks about learning and adapting in a world which is changing exponentially.
+Heather E McGowan, future of work strategist, who I have referenced before, talks about learning as a hobby and adapting in a world which is changing exponentially.
 She suggests that continuous learning hobby is the new pension.
 It will certainly protect us and our revenue stream.
 It requires an open mind set and a willingness to experiment with anything new.
 We have to grasp that old school analogue type skills will not transfer to the digital world without additional work and training.
 The mantra of “that’s not the way we do things here” will have to go or those using it will go under.

 Agility for an employer means disposability for the employee.
 Organisations will have to accept that they offer a temporary, but fixed term alliance not just a contract.
 Included in that understanding will be a commitment to upskill an employee before they move on.
 The upside would be their professional contribution for the duration of their working period.
 Businesses may also have to accept that agility means making sure employees can be re-hired to maintain their employer brand if they want to attract top talent.
 They will have to offer skill training which they know in advance they will eventually lose.

 The global pandemic has accelerated changes or conversations that were already in the pipeline.
 It will require mindset shifts in so many areas of education and skill development and how we assess and value those skills.
 Those shifts will be required by parents, educators, individuals and organisations alike.
 Schools and organisations will have to restructure.
 Recruiters will have to learn to recruit for soft skills and hiring for potential will become more than a Twitter meme.